Skip to main content

 Configuration

-Continue List
+Continue list

 By default, the caps word will remain active when any alphanumeric character or underscore (UNDERSCORE), backspace (BACKSPACE), or delete (DELETE) characters are pressed.
 Any other non-modifier keycode sent will turn off caps word.
 If you would like to override this, you can set a new array of keys in the continue-list property in your keymap: